 All yoga styles fall under the same blanket term of yoga, but in terms of their energy, they can be divided into two categories: Yang forms of yoga are active, whereas yin forms are more passive.

 Styles like ashtanga, vinyasa, and power yoga are obviously yang, as they quickly flow from movement to movement.

 On the opposite end of the spectrum is yin yoga.
 In a yin practice, poses are usually held for up to 20 minutes (Beginner or Intermediate Yin will only hold poses at most 8 minutes).
 Poses are held for longer periods of time to work on the deeper components of the physical body: connective tissue, ligaments, tendons, fascia, and even the bones.
 The long holds also foster an inner stillness that lends itself to a meditative practice.

 Improve mobility and physical strength through stretching and joint strengthening poses while growing Godly spiritual strength by hearing God’s word.
 We were fearfully and wonderfully made (Psalm 139:14).
 Donation only.

-Mindfulness is a practice our children have lost in the social media and virtual playground.
-Children will practice the art of being mindful; the ability to be still and experience what is going on around them and in them.
-Yoga for Children is a practice dedicated to enhancing living and learning for kids through the process of movement.
+Mindfulness is a practice our kids have lost in the social media and virtual playground.
+Kids will practice the art of being mindful; the ability to be still and experience what is going on around them and in them.
+Kids Yoga is a practice dedicated to enhancing living and learning for kids through the process of movement.
 This practice will include playful games, socializing, and practicing focus.